MERNCraft/MERNCraft.github.io/README.md

 4. Use the root of your new repository to contain the code and assets that demonstrate the finished version of your tutorial
 5. Push your repository to GitHub when the tutorial is ready to share.

+## Tips and tricks

+For more insight into how to get the most of your HTM-Elves workflow, read the [articles on the HTM-Elves site](https://HTM-Elves.github.io).
+They were all written using this process.